 Our very first inclusive interactive

 In 2006 we started developing our first interactive play equipment, the Yalp Sona Interactive dance and play arch.
 In over a decade, we’ve realized more than 550 play areas worldwide.
 In various projects, we discovered that our products suit the needs of children with disabilities astonishingly well.

 This amazingly fits our vision that everyone, regardless of background, age, gender, and ability, should have the same opportunities to explore and achieve.
 Though we still see that the group with special needs or disabilities is most neglected in playground design.
 Most inclusive play solutions that are being offered are often stigmatizing or are not interesting enough.

 We strive to create unique sports- and playgrounds that punctuate, not define a play space, embracing the true meaning of inclusion and adaptive play.
 The Yalp Interactive products have no barriers; they are not stigmatizing but are challenging and exciting for all ages and abilities.

 The Yalp Sona Interactive dance and play arch is a great success with the children at our day center, and the different games and music types suitable for all.
 The children genuinely love to dance under the arch.

 Interactive sports and play equipment

 Discover all of our inclusive playsets!

-The Yalp interactive playsets are connected to the internet.
-You can alter settings remotely using any kind of device with an internet connection (mobile phone, tablet, or pc).
+The Yalp Interactive playsets are connected to the internet.
+You can alter settings remotely using any device with an internet connection (mobile phone, tablet, or pc).
 Volume settings, on/off times, and games can be changed.
 Your personal login also gives access to advanced usage statistics, which can be monitored live.

 - Games & volume levels can be adjusted for a particular need